The best things to do in Reus, Spain

 Worth seeing buildings from the Modernist period in Reus are the Casa Navàs, the Pere Mata Institute, the Casa Rull or the Casa Gasull.
 Most of the buildings were designed by Lluís Domènech i Montaner, another famous representative of Modernism along with Gaudí.

-If you are as interested in architecture as I am, you can book a special architectural tour through the tourist information office in Reus, which will take you to and inside many buildings that you definitely wouldn’t have thought of otherwise!
+If you’re as interested in architecture as I am, you can book a special architecture tour at the tourist information office in Reus, which will take you to and inside many buildings that you wouldn’t otherwise have seen!

-Or you can follow the “Ruta del Modernisme” on your own: 29 of the nearly 80 Modernisme buildings have been combined into a tour.
+Or you can follow the “Ruta del Modernisme” on your own : 29 of the almost 80 Modernisme buildings have been combined into a tour.
 You can get the map at the tourist information office in Plaça del Mercadal.

 The Ruta del Modernisme in Reus